X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Summary and Conclusions

 Even in our most conservative estimates, the results show that SN X-ray emission has general implications for planetary habitability and potentially the evolution of Earth itself:

 \begin{enumerate}

-\item These events, while rare, pose a substantial threat to terrestrial biospheres, as their ionizing radiation can induce significant alterations to a planet's atmospheric chemistry at formidable distances.
-We maintain strict standards for our calculations and analysis, adopting a high critical fluence value for the given energy ranges of the X-ray data, and only considering the limited window of confirmed X-ray observations.
+\item These events, while rare, maintain a notable influence in the radiation environment of the galaxy and pose a substantial threat to terrestrial biospheres, as their ionizing radiation can induce significant alterations to a planet’s atmospheric chemistry at formidable distances.
+We maintain strict standards for our calculations and analysis, adopting a high critical fluence value for the given energy ranges of the X-ray data and only considering the limited window of confirmed X-ray observations.
 Even with these restrictions, we have calculated that these SNe are capable of imposing lethal effects at distances well over the 10 pc standard of previous research.

-\item SN X-ray emission occurs as a distinct stage of a SN's radiation emission for nearby planets within tens of parsecs: typically months/years after the initial outburst, and thousands of years before the arrival of cosmic rays.
-Therefore, a corollary of the formidable threat found here, is that this alters the timeline by which we know a SN can influence a nearby planet, adding an additional phase of adverse effects.
+\item SN X-ray emission occurs as a distinct stage of an SN’s radiation emission for nearby planets within tens of parsecs: typically months/years after the initial outburst, and thousands of years before the arrival of cosmic rays.
+Therefore, a corollary of the formidable threat found here is that this alters the timeline by which we know an SN can influence a nearby planet, adding an additional phase of adverse effects.

-\item This lethality of X-ray luminous SNe imposes further constraints with respect to if and/or how life can evolve elsewhere in our Galaxy and other star-forming regions.
+\item This lethality of X-ray-luminous SNe poses further constraints with respect to if and/or how life can evolve elsewhere in our galaxy and other star-forming regions.
 As we continue to detect more exoplanets and further the search for extraterrestrial life, SN X-ray emission needs to be considered in attempts to quantify habitability and/or locate potential biospheres.